Pardis Sabeti: Other contributions

-Outreach and Teaching
+Outreach and teaching

 In May 2015, she delivered a TED Talk, called "How we'll fight the next deadly virus."
 In September 2021, Sabeti joined the YouTube channel Crash Course to host its series on Outbreak Science.
 Sabeti hosted the Against All Odds video series with the goal of explaining statistics to high school and college students.
 Sabeti is an annual participant in the Distinguished Lecture Series at the acclaimed Research Science Institute at MIT for high school students.

 Awards and honors

 Sabeti was the 2012 recipient of Smithsonian magazine's American Ingenuity Award in the Natural Sciences category.
 In 2014, she received the Vilcek Prize for Creative Promise in Biomedical Science.
 She is a World Economic Forum Young Global Leader and a National Geographic Emerging Explorer.

 In addition to being named one of Time Magazine's Persons of the Year in 2014 (Ebola Fighters), Sabeti was listed as one of Time Magazine's 100 most influential people in 2015, and was awarded the Time 100 Impact Award in 2022.
 Sabeti was on the list of the BBC's 100 Women announced on 23 November 2020.

 In 2015, Sabeti was selected for the prestigious Howard Hughes Medical Institute Investigator award.
 She has also received a Burroughs Wellcome Fund Career Award in the Biomedical Sciences, a Packard Foundation award in Science and Engineering, and an NIH Director's New Innovator Award, and a L'Oréal for Women in Science Fellowship.

 Sabeti was inducted in the National Academy of Medicine in 2020.

+In 2023, Sabeti was honored by the National Institutes of Health (NIH) for advancing diversity, equity, inclusion and accessibility in genomics.

+As co-leader of the Sentinel pandemic prevention project, Sabeti's initiative ws selected for the MacArthur Foundation 100& Change Award to transform infectious disease prevention and surveillance.

+In 2026, she was elected to the National Academy of Sciences.

 Personal life

 Sabeti is the lead singer and songwriter for the rock band Thousand Days.
 In her spare time, Sabeti enjoys playing volleyball and participates in Harvard's summer volleyball league.

-On July 17, 2015, Sabeti suffered a near-fatal accident at a conference in Montana.
+On 17 July 2015, Sabeti suffered a near-fatal accident at a conference in Montana.
 She was a passenger in an ATV that went over a cliff, and catapulted onto boulders.
 She shattered her pelvis and knees, and sustained a brain injury.
 She completed rehab to return to teaching.
-Speaking six years later on the 80,000 Hours Podcast, she had reflected during this time that:

-[I]n the world today, everything seems to be in the mind...and ultimately, our mind doesn't work if our body doesn't work.
-It just doesn't.
-So the thing is, we cannot forget our bodies...it is the engine that runs everything else.